harshjamdar/Repossession-ERP/README.md

 To Add Admin in Database you can use different methods:
 1st Direct Insert
-2nd Create A file to add A Admin in database taking reference to add_user.php file.
+2nd Create A file to add a Admin in database taking reference to add_user.php file.